sangeethnandakumar/Twileloop.EntraWrapper/README.md

 }
 ```

-### 3. IEntraAuthorizationResolver (This is my custom logic to decide who to allow and who to block)
+### 3. MyAuthorizationResolver : IEntraAuthorizationResolver
+This is my custom logic to decide who to allow and who to block

 ```csharp
 public class MyAuthorizationResolver : IEntraAuthorizationResolver {